Editor’s note: Updated June 2019.

-A white paper about how cloud-based CRM saves calls for the content marketing mindset.
-It will be long, informative, useful, and will use trusted sources and well-developed arguments to make the point.
+A white paper about how cloud-based CRM saves money calls for the content marketing mindset.
+It will be long, informative, useful and will rely on trusted sources and well-developed arguments to make the point.

 But say you want to do a paid ad campaign on Facebook to promote that white paper.
-Maybe you orchestrate a “Things that cost less per month than your new cloud-based CRM,” campaign.
-Each ad can ask that question at the top, and give human interest-type answer at the bottom with a monthly estimate (e.g., refilling your gas tank, doggy daycare, groceries, etc.) along with a photo of that action.
-This is copywriting being used in content marketing.
+Maybe you orchestrate a “Things that cost more per month than your new cloud-based CRM” campaign.
+Each ad can depict a monthly cost estimate of an activity for comparison such as refilling your gas tank, doggy daycare, grocery shopping, etc. This is copywriting used in content marketing.

 Another example is email marketing, which has the highest ROI of any content marketing channel.
 You’re soliciting a direct action on the part of the recipient.
 Traditionally, this was the role of the “direct marketing copywriter.”
 It still requires direct marketing copy, and for that matter, direct response marketing (following up to emails with other content to pull a lead deeper into the funnel).

 The only difference is that these conversations are often deeply integrated into a larger web content marketing campaign that is spearheaded by an in-house content marketing team or a third-party content marketing agency.